goodguyry/ryandomingue.com/_posts/2015-01-23-multi-tenant-wordpress.md

 By taking advantage of some fully supported alternative configuration and setup options, we can allow for:

 - Slow, tested rollouts of WordPress core updates
-- A dev > stage > production workflow in a single WordPress install
+- A <code class="path">dev > stage > production</code> Git workflow in a single WordPress install
+- Separate databases for each of our sites (or branches)
 - Easily adding more sites as needed

 That last point is especially attractive if you develop multiple WordPress sites; make this your local setup and you're golden.